Lighthouses of Northwest Michigan

 This lighthouse is well worth the trip to see and while you are there take time to enjoy many of the restaurants and sights in the Grand Traverse Bay area.
 While you are there, take a step back into time and picture what it would have been like to grow up in a lighthouse.

 Mission Pointe LightHouse

 Visit this lighthouse, and you will be standing on the 45th parallel or halfway between the North Pole and the Equator.
 This lighthouse though not a giant stands 35 feet tall.
 It is positioned on a hill, so its focal plan stands at 46 feet with a light that shines for thirteen miles.
-When it was built in 1870, it was an exact copy of the MaMa Juda Light, built in 1866, located on the Detroit River.
+It was built in 1870 and is an exact copy of the MaMa Juda Light, built in 1866, located on the Detroit River.

-This light sits on the end of a Peninsula, dividing the Grand Traverse Bay into the East and West Arm.
-The need for this light was realized when a large ship hit a shallow reef and sank.
-Money was set aside for building this light before the Civil War times - but due to the War, it was ten years later before it was constructed.
-The light was erected in 1860 and lit on September 10, 1870.
+This lighthouse sits on the end of a Peninsula, dividing the Grand Traverse Bay into the East and West Arm.
+The need for this lighthouse was realized when a large ship hit a shallow reef and sank.
+Money was set aside for building this lighthouse before the Civil War times - but due to the War, it was ten years later before it was constructed.
+The lighthouse was erected in 1860 and lit on September 10, 1870.
 It continued keeping the water safe for Mariners until it was decommissioned in 1933 and replaced with an automatic buoy light just offshore.

 Drone Aerial - Old Mission Pointe Lighthouse

 Edwards, E. (2015) A Lighthouse Keeper’s 1920s Christmas at Grand Traverse Lighthouse.
 Retrieved from https://mynorth.com/2015/12/christmas-at-the-grand-traverse-lighthouse/

 Lighthouse Friends.
 (2019).Retrieved from Light House Friends Charlevoix South Pier Light: http://www.lighthousefriends.com/light.asp?ID=201